Read about ways to cope if you become breathless.

 Give yourself time to adjust and try to think of other ways to enjoy your time.
-This may be an opportunity to try less physical hobbies you've never had time for.
+This may be an opportunity to try less physical hobbies you have never had time for.

 You might find it helpful to join a support group and talk over problems with other people in similar situations.
-You may also want to look at Cancer Chat - our online forum.
+You may also want to look at Cancer Chat which is our online forum.

 Sources of support

 Some hospitals have specialist breathlessness clinics.
 Ask your doctor to refer you if there is a service in your area.
 You will be taught the techniques here and much more.
 Or if there isn't a special clinic, ask to have a chat with a physiotherapist or nurse who specialises in helping people with breathing problems.

 Occupational therapists can assess your breathlessness and help you find ways of managing your breathlessness.
 They can get you equipment for your house, such as rails for stairs or your bathroom.